 Kurt Godel dies, allowing himself to be killed by hunger.
 In fact, he suffered from hypochondriacal personality disorders that led him not to eat for fear of being poisoned.

 Ronald Rivest, Adi Shamir, Leonard M. Addelman of MIT conceive a practical implementation of the idea known as RSA, i.e. the encryption and decryption algorithm based on the fact that decomposing a large number into its prime factors is a so-called problem. intractable

 Ronald Rivest, Adi Shamir, Leonard Adleman, of MIT, realize that prime numbers are the ideal basis for cryptography

-Two University of Illinois mathematicians, Kenneth Appel and Wolfgang Haken, solve the four-color problem. o: Is it possible to draw an imaginative political map with a minimum number of colors greater than four? (without two neighboring countries in more than single points having the same
+Two University of Illinois mathematicians, Kenneth Appel and Wolfgang Haken, solve the four-color problem. o: is it possible to draw an imaginative political map with a minimum number of colors higher than four? (without two neighboring countries in more than single points having the same color).
+Appel and

 It is written in full for the first time, a formula to calculate the complete list of prime numbers, it contains 26 variables (ie it must use all 26 letters of the Anglo-Saxon alphabet).
-We insert random values ??in the variables and look at the
+We insert random values in the variables and look at the result:

 JM Smith, GR Price publish “The Logics of Animal Conflict” as part of Game Theory

 A famous calculation shows that the first 3 million zeros of the Riemann Zeta function fall on the line passing through 1/2.